-When you enable SSL interception, the Zscaler service establishes a separate SSL tunnel with the user’s browser and with the destination server.
-Below is an illustration of the process, followed by an explanation.
+When you enable SSL inspection, the Zscaler service establishes a separate SSL tunnel with the user’s browser and with the destination server.
+The diagram below shows the Zscaler SSL Inspection process:

 Zscaler's SSL inspection can be deployed in different scenarios.
 Click on the following scenarios to see how the service applies SSL inspection based on traffic source, and whether authentication or other features are enabled.

 Be aware of whether you protect HTTPS traffic by deploying SSL inspection or by blocking specific HTTPS traffic, the Zscaler service must first identify the host in an HTTPS request through an explicit or transparent proxy mode.

 The Zscaler service supports TLS 1.0, 1.1, and 1.2.
 When SSL inspection is enabled, the service inspects all SSL/TLS sessions, regardless of version.

 With this option, the service dynamically generates and signs the server certificate that it presents to the client.
 This certificate contains the same fields as the original destination server certificate, except for the identifying information of the issuer, called the issuer distinguished name (DN).
 The issuer DN is set to the name of the Zscaler intermediate certificate (see the example image below).
 The browser receives this certificate signed by the Zscaler intermediate certificate along with the Zscaler intermediate certificate.

 To enable your browser or system to automatically trust all certificates signed by the Zscaler Certificate Authority, your users must install the Zscaler Root CA certificate on their workstations.
 To learn more, see How do I deploy SSL inspection?
 Otherwise, they will receive an error stating that there is a problem with the website’s security certification.